 During the days before the surgery:

-- An anesthesiologist will take a complete medical history to determine the type and amount of anesthesia you need.
-This includes asking you about any allergies, health conditions, medications, and history of anesthesia.
+- An anesthesiologist will take a complete medical history to determine the type and amount of the anesthesia you need.
+This includes asking you about any allergies, health conditions, medicines, and history of anesthesia.

-- Several days before surgery, you may be asked to stop taking aspirin, ibuprofen, warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.
+- Several days to a week before surgery, you may be asked to stop taking drugs that make it hard for your blood to clot, such as aspirin, ibuprofen (Advil, Motrin), and warfarin (Coumadin).

 - Always try to stop smoking.
 Your doctor can help.